20 Beautiful Website Footers [Examples & Snippets]

 It’s just that.
 A copyright message with a background color.
 Nothing more, nothing less.

-If you are those who like big things or that want to add as many things as possible in a footer, then this footer is for you.
+If you are those who like big things or who want to add as many things as possible in a footer, then this footer is for you.

-This is a 2 rows footer that will allow you to add everything you need to it.
-Address, phone number, email, logo, description, useful links, social buttons, newsletter subscription, and copyright notice.
+This is a two-row footer that will allow you to add everything you need to it: address, phone number, email, logo, description, useful links, social buttons, newsletter subscription, and copyright notice.

 All in one big and responsive footer.

-Here’s a truly amazing footer for any website.
+Here’s a genuinely amazing footer for any website.

-It contains a picture of a city at the very bottom and a couple of animations that are what make this footer something so original.
+The footer contains a picture of a city at the very bottom and a couple of animations that make it so original.

 The whole footer design is made in pure CSS and there’s no JavaScript involved at all.